The Difference Between Annual and Perennial Plants

 Hardy or Cool-Season Annuals

-These annuals thrive in the cool to moderate temperatures of early spring and fall and can tolerate exposure to light frost without being protected.
+These annuals thrive in the cool to moderate temperatures of early spring and fall.
+They can even handle a light frost without needing extra protection.

 Tender or Warm-Season Annuals